 GRAND RAPIDS, Mich.
 (WOTV)- My son suffers from allergies and asthma which can be a scary combination.
-Since he’s only two-and-a-half years old this is something we’re learning as we go.
 I’ve been told my tips from my allergist, doctors and others that I’d like to share.
 Most recently AllergEase provided these tips that I think are great and I’m finding to be really helpful as we are now full throttle into Spring.
 I think the best thing is be consistent with your kids allergy action plan.
 Just because they’re not showing symptoms today doesn’t mean they won’t flare up tomorrow.
 It’s easier to be preventative than to try and stop the problem after it starts.

 7 Tips for Keeping Your Family Allergy-Free